Why does Springdale Public School Education Foundation need community funding, I thought the schools were fully funded?

 Since its inception Springdale Public School Education Foundation has kept 100% of each donor dollar in our community.
 We use local vendors and support local teachers and students.

-SPSEF have distributed $135,000 in 97 classroom innovation grants.
+SPSEF have distributed over $1.4 million in grants and funded over 250 classroom innovation grants.
 At least one grant has been made in each school in the district.

 Currently, SPSEF manages 16 scholarship funds.
-In total, we have granted $148,000 in 100 scholarships to students over the four years of SPSEF’s existence.
+In total, we have granted $686,800 in over 250 scholarships to students over the ten years of SPSEF’s existence.

 Now, we want to support aspiring high performing Springdale high school students to become professional educators and return to Springdale to teach in our schools.